Enjoying our puzzle hints?

 LIFT

-Seems like it belongs to: MAKE NICER, WITH "UP"
+Seems like it belongs to: KINDS OF CONES

 Actually belongs to: STEAL

-Lift can mean to elevate or raise something, but in this context, it means to steal
+Lift can refer to a type of exercise or a device for elevating, but in this context, it means to steal

 Today's Tricky Traps — Red Herrings Explained